Cataglyphis hispanica

 Very active – also hunts live prey:

-• Proteins every 2–3 days such as small flies, cockroaches, crickets
+• Protein every 2–3 days such as small flies, roaches, crickets

-• Offer carbohydrates like sugar water or honey permanently – preferably in small drinkers that do not spill.
+• Offer carbohydrates like sugar water or honey permanently – ideally in small feeders that don't leak.
 In very warm climates, food intake can increase significantly.